LiamD88/milestone-project-1-eminem/README.md

  * [Google Fonts](https://fonts.google.com/) I imported a font style from here to use on my project.
  * [VSCode](https://code.visualstudio.com) This is the ide I used to build my project and I was able to save all my code in a local repository on here.
  * [GitHub](https://github.com/) I was able to upload my local repository here to store my project on a remote server.
- * [Font Awesome](https://fontawesome.com/ This was used so i could have the social link icons on my page.
+ * [Font Awesome](https://fontawesome.com/) This was used so i could have the social link icons on my page.
- * [Javascript/JQuery](https://jquery.com/ This is used in conjunction with bootstrap to allow you to place things on your page that would normally require javascript knowledge.
+ * [Javascript/JQuery](https://jquery.com/) This is used in conjunction with bootstrap to allow you to place things on your page that would normally require javascript knowledge.

+---

+### Credits

+## Content
+* The code for the footer in my website is taken from the resume project I had to complete as part of the course.
+* Bootstrap - I used some documentation in here and the code allowed me to build my website quickly.
+* Eminem Biography (https://www.biography.com/musician/eminem) This is where i got the text for my biography page.
+* This is where I got the code for my music files to play on my page(https://www.w3schools.com/tags/tag_audio.asp)

+## Media
+* All images on the webpage are from taken from Google

+#Acknowledgements
+* My mentor [Reuben Ferrante](https://github.com/arex18), his tips were invaluable in pushing me in the direction I needed to go to complete my project.